 Tulsa Public Schools is committed to helping your child develop the academic knowledge and critical thinking he or she needs to succeed in school and beyond.
 As a result, these involvement opportunities empower parents to take action.
 By connecting parents to school officials, community members, other parents, knowledge, and powerful allies, these opportunities build bridges and networks that support schools and sustain whole communities.

 Have questions?
-You can contact our PTA via email at email@example.com, call the main office 918-746-9040, or check out our Jones PTA facebook page:
+You can contact our PTA via email at firstname.lastname@example.org, call the main office at 918-746-9040, or check out our Jones PTA facebook page:

 Printable PTA Newsletters: